 - The base and side walls of the trench should be as free of irregularities as possible (holes, roots, etc.).
 Lay Typar® parallel to the trench and anchor the edges of the fabric.

 - Do not drag the fabric in the mud.
-This will result in the deposit of a large amount of fine particles on the surface of Typar® thus creating an impervious film.
+So this will result in the deposit of a large amount of fine particles on the surface of Typar® and thus creating an impervious film.

 - Compact the aggregate and enclose it withTypar® before backfilling to the top of the trench.